-During your phone appointment, a CPS provider will review the ADHD assessment process with you and will assist you with scheduling an initial in-person appointment.
+During your phone appointment, a CPS provider will review the ADHD assessment process with you and will assist you with scheduling an initial appointment.
 The clinician will send you further instructions, via secure messaging on the Patient Portal, that will help expedite your assessment.

-Prior to your first in-person intake appointment
+Prior to your first intake appointment

 We ask that you submit a variety of documents that are critical in assessing ADHD as they provide a window into possible attentional impairment in different settings and at different times of life.
 These documents are best submitted as attachments to the above-mentioned secure message.